Take Ivy: Authors

 Teruyoshi Hayashida was born and raised in the fashionable Aoyama District of Tokyo.
 He began shooting cover images for Men's Club magazine right after the title's launch.
 His style is considered to be highly sophisticated and he is a connoisseur of gourmet food.

 Shosuke Ishizu, the director of Ishizu Office, was born in Okayama Prefecture.
 He started working in the editorial division at Men's Club after graduating from Kuwasawa Design School.
 He established Ishizu Office in 1983, and continues to produce several clothing brands including Niblick.

-Toshiyuki Kurosu joined VAN Jacket Inc. in 1961, where he developed merchandise and promoted sales.
+Kurosu Toshiyuki joined VAN Jacket Inc. in 1961, where he developed merchandise and promoted sales.
 He left the company in 1970 and started his own business called Cross and Simon.
 After the brand stopped doing business, Toshiyuki began appearing as a regular guest on the hit variety show called Asayan.
 Toshiyuki is also an active writer and intellectual.

 Hajime (Paul) Hasegawa is from Hyogo Prefecture.
 After finishing his studies in the U.S. in 1963, Hasegawa returned to Japan to join VAN Jacket Inc., where he handled advertising and public relations.
 Hasegawa was the main coordinator and interpreter for the production of Take Ivy.
 Since then he has held various managerial positions in Japan and abroad, including as the executive director for Cosmo Public Relations Corporation.